-The only covenant length option for SFIA land that also is part of a conservation easement is eight years (for more information about this, please see the Dept. of Revenue's SFIA website).
-For 2018, the estimated payment rate for this sort of covenant is $3.43 per acre.
+The only covenant length option for SFIA land that also is part of a conservation easement is 8 years (for more information about this, please see the Dept. of Revenue's SFIA website.
+The current payment rate for this sort of covenant is $3.81 per acre.

 No. Access easements are not conservation easements.
 Access easements exist to give legal access on or across your land to someone or something else.
-Examples of access easements include: allowing a neighbor access to a shared driveway on your property; allowing a neighbor to cross your property to access a land-locked parcel; or allowing the public to cross your property to access a public access or land on the other side of your parcel.
+Examples of access easements include: allowing a neighbor access to a shared driveway on your property, allowing a neighbor to cross your property to access a land-locked parcel, or allowing the public to cross your property to access public access or land on the other side of your parcel.
 Access easements do not preserve the natural characteristics of your land or restrict development like a conservation easement.